 With Semrush, it took just 90 seconds to run those 10 domains through its backlink tool, with results delivered instantly nearly every time.
 SEO PowerSuite, on the other hand, needed around 25 minutes to pull the same data — which equated to more than 2 minutes of waiting for each backlink report.

 Given the small scale of my testing, I’m cautious about drawing definitive conclusions from these results.
-But overall the evidence suggests that Semrush’s larger database, combined with its notably faster data retrieval, is likely to yield more comprehensive and accessible data overall.
+But overall, the evidence suggests that Semrush’s larger database, combined with its notably faster data retrieval, is likely to provide more comprehensive and accessible data.

 Don’t miss out on our free SEO toolkit